Signed in as:

 Our Vata programme will lead seamlessly into our year-long Wheel of the Year programme which will start on 28 October 2025.

-Our 2024 seasonal programmes are inspired by Five Element Theory in Traditional Chinese Medicine.
+Our 2024 seasonal programmes were inspired by Five Element Theory in Traditional Chinese Medicine.

 Traditional Chinese Medicine (TCM) is a holistic system of healthcare that has been practiced in China for thousands of years.

-Our 2024 seasonal programmes are inspired by Five Element Theory in Traditional Chinese Medicine.
+Our 2024 seasonal programmes were inspired by Five Element Theory in Traditional Chinese Medicine.

 Traditional Chinese Medicine (TCM) is a holistic system of healthcare that has been practiced in China for thousands of years.

-Each programme consists of three booklets, three interactive zoom sessions with accompanying slides plus bonus extras and Facebook group.
+Each programme consists of three booklets, three prerecorded zoom sessions with accompanying slides plus bonus extras and Facebook group.

-Each programme consists of three booklets, three interactive zoom sessions with accompanying slides plus bonus extras and Facebook group.
+Each programme consists of three booklets, three prerecorded zoom sessions with accompanying slides plus bonus extras and Facebook group.

 Spring is associated with the renewal of life, balance, and the importance of focusing on the liver for detoxification and hormone balance.